SixArm/mast-cell-help/topics/hurting/index.md

 "The only thing that helps my flares now are handfuls of benzos which overall is not a solution."

 "I am currently praying for something to take me out the pain is so bad."

+"I don't want to live anymore.
+My life is just misery and agony.
+Painful infected boil that won't heal, tachycardia, terrible insomnia, chronic infections with throat problems that cause breathing issues, moldy and allergenic home environment and many more awful things I deal with no hope of ever getting better.
+Wishing to die in my sleep today."

+"Bodies are not designed to withstand reacting like we do.
+I have been stuck in anaphylaxis for a year on so many meds that it makes doctors panic.
+My renal artery aneurysm is going to blow one of these times during a spike if the EpiPen doesn’t completely stop working first and take me out.
+Yet MCAS will not be listed anywhere related to my cause of death.
+It is listed all over my medical records with supportive lab work and genetics, but it will not be considered because too many doctors still think I’m a hypochondriac."